Online Services Frequently Asked Questions

 Q: What are the requirements for the NetTeller PIN/Password?

-A:Your PIN/Password must be Alpha-Numeric and contain at least 6 characters.
-It must include at least one letter and one number and cannot start with a number.
-No special characters or spaces are allowed.
-When resetting your password you will not be allowed to use any of the last four passwords that have been used.
+A:Your PIN/Password must be at least 6 characters in length and must include at least one letter, one number and one special character.
+The password cannot start with a number.
+When resetting your password, you will not be allowed to use any of the last four passwords that have been used.

 Q: What if I am having problems logging into my account?

 A: One of the following may be occurring:

 - If you are getting an “Invalid NetTeller ID or PIN/Password” error, that means you are entering either an incorrect NetTeller ID or PIN.

 - If you enter your NetTeller ID and see the incorrect security picture, you are using an incorrect NetTeller ID.

 - If you get to the page where you enter your PIN/Password and you see the correct security picture, you are using an incorrect PIN/Password and it will need to be reset.
 Remember: PINs must be between 6-25 characters in length and contain at least one letter and one number.

 - If you are “locked out”, contact us and we will unlock your account.
 Remember: If you try to log in 3 times unsuccessfully, your account will be locked and you will receive an email notifying you that you have been locked out.

 - After following these steps, if you continue to have a problem, contact us.